PiggybankStudios/CSwitch/README.md

-# Quick Switch
+# C-Switch
-A simple project to turn on/off defines in a file quickly.
+A simple project to turn on/off defines in a C header file quickly.
 This project is based on PigCore using sokol_gfx.h and sokol_app.h to make a graphical window.

 # Usage
 1. Run quick_switch.exe